Franson33/eduki_case_study/README.md

 yarn start
 ```

+## NOTES:

+To run this code for testing purposes, please add the token locally to the ./api/api.ts in your environment or configuration file.

 ## Step 2: Start your Application

 Let Metro Bundler run in its _own_ terminal.
 Open a _new_ terminal from the _root_ of your React Native project.
 Run the following command to start your _Android_ or _iOS_ app: